In this guide we’ll take a look at the best head torches for the UK market.

 This head torch is comfortable to wear and the casing glows when not in use, allowing you to be easily seen in the dark for additional safety even when it is not on.

-Our second Ledlenser torch has three settings, power, low power and signal.
+This Ledlenser SEO5-RD LED Head Torch has three settings, power, low power and signal.
 On the power setting, it provides 180 lumens to a distance of 120 metres and will last for 7 hours.
 The fully adjustable beam works very well, and instantly changes the beam from a spot to a flood light.

 The torch also has glare-free red light to protect night vision.
 The torch is powered by 3 AA batteries that are included.